 What is sobriety?
 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), the definition of sobriety is simply not being intoxicated.
 Furthermore, the manual explains that sobriety is more about the absence of drinking problems, not about abstinence.

-Regardless of the clerical definition of sobriety, people often apply the concept in broad ways – and ways that are powerful and effective.
+Regardless of the clerical definition of sobriety, people often apply the concept in broad ways and powerful and effective ways.
 The point here is not to get the definition exactly right.
 What’s more at stake is understanding that sobriety is essential in recovery from addiction.
-With that in mind, let’s dig a little deeper into possible ways to understand and apply sobriety.
+Let’s dig a little deeper into possible ways to understand and apply sobriety with that in mind.

 Addiction treatment addresses common mental health issues that are associated with addiction.
-In addition, treatment specialists guide clients through holistic therapy to provide healing for the mind, body, and soul.
+Also, treatment specialists guide clients through holistic therapy to heal the mind, body, and soul.

 Improving the mind on a clinical level helps produce a mindset that prepares you for long-term sobriety.
-Embracing wellness strategies such as fitness and nutrition, promote mental health as well as your therapy sessions.
+Embracing wellness strategies such as fitness and nutrition promotes mental health as well as your therapy sessions.
 So, yes, sobriety is a state of mind.

 Making a Lifelong Commitment to Your Well-Being